This article sets out what claimants have to prove to successfully establish a clinical negligence claim and receive a compensation award.

 The Bolitho Test

 The case of Bolitho v City and Hackney Health Authority dates back to 1997 and concerned the treatment of a sick child in hospital.
 Negligence was alleged, as on the night in question no doctor had responded to a call made by the night sister.
-It was agreed that if a doctor had come and had intubated the child, the cardiac arrest and brain damage that he went on to suffer would have been avoided.
+It was agreed that if a doctor had come and had intubated the child, the cardiac arrest and brain damage would have been avoided.
 The experts in this case disagreed about whether it would have been mandatory to have intubated in the circumstances of this case.
 The doctor on call gave evidence that she would not have intubated even if she had responded to the call.
 The defendants in this case argued successfully that the claimant could not prove that if the doctor on call had attended they would have intubated the patient and so could not prove the outcome would have been different.
 This decision was upheld in the Court of Appeal.
 It was appealed up to the House of Lords, who upheld the Court of Appeal’s decision.

 Bolitho therefore established that a doctor could be liable for negligence in respect of diagnosis and treatment, despite a body of professional opinion sanctioning his conduct, where it had not been demonstrated to the judge’s satisfaction that the body of opinion relied on was reasonable or responsible.
 In the vast majority of cases, the fact that distinguished experts in the field are of a particular opinion would demonstrate reasonableness of that opinion and merely being a minority view of accepted medical practice does not, of itself, render that view unreasonable or irresponsible.